Mohammed Suleiman Ambursa

-Justice Mohammed Suleiman Ambursa is the Chief Judge of Kebbi State.
+Mohammed Suleiman Ambursa (born 25 December 1957) is a Nigerian jurist who is the Chief Judge of Kebbi State.
 He hails from Ambursa, Birnin Kebbi Local Government Area of Kebbi.
-He was born on the 25th day of December in the year 1957 in the present-day Kebbi State.

 Education

-Justice Ambursa began his primary education in the year 1963 at the town's public primary school Ambursa where he acquired his Primary School Leaving Certificate in the year 1969 and then proceeded Government Secondary School Yawa-Yauri. where he earned his Senior School Leaving Certificate from 1970-1974.
+Justice Ambursa began his primary education in the year 1963 at the town's public primary school Ambursa where he acquired his Primary School Leaving Certificate in the year 1969 and then proceeded Government Secondary School Yawa-Yauri. where he earned his Senior School Leaving Certificate from 1970 to 1974.